lanternadev/lanternadev/README.md

 I'm interested in PowerShell, SharePoint, M365, SQL Server, Azure, Azure DevOps and lots more.

-I focus on the automation and management of Microsoft 365 and SharePoint.
+I focus on the automated management of Microsoft 365 and SharePoint.

 In my spare time I enjoy development (Python, C++, etc) on Linux-based home labs.